-The inspector uses risk profiles when inspecting your childcare facility.
+The inspector uses risk profiles (in Dutch) when inspecting your childcare facility.
 Each risk profile has a colour (red, orange, yellow or green).
 The colour determines how intensively your facility will be inspected.
 The risk profile of each childcare facility will be reviewed every year.

 Municipal health service inspection report

 After the inspection, the municipal health service inspector prepares a report.
 These reports are available to the public.
 You must publish the report on your website.
 If you do not have a website, you must make the report available for inspection at a location that is accessible to parents and staff.
 The reports can also be consulted via the (Dutch-language) National Childcare and Playgroup Register website.